Summary: History of capitalism; history of innovation; consumer culture in comparative perspective; history of design, fashion, colour, and retailing.

 TheColorRevolution is on Facebook.

-was awarded the 2013 Sally Hacker prize from the Society for the History of Technology and named a Notable Book of 2012 by Designers & Books and one of the Best Business Books of 2012 by the Wall Street Journal.
-Read the review in The New York Times here.
-Listen to the "Selling Colour" podcast on BBC Radio 4 here.
-Enjoy the "Conversation about Colour" with the Australian Broadcasting Corporation here.
+The Color Revolution was awarded the Sally Hacker Prize from the Society for the History of Technology in 2013.
+It was also named a Notable Book of 2012 by Designers & Books and one of the Best Business Books of 2012 by the Wall Street Journal.

-* Project leader on a three-year collaborative project, 'The Enterprise of Culture: International Structures and Connections in the Fashion Industry Since 1945', With Partners in the UK and the Eu.
+* Project Leader and Principal Investigator on a three-year collaborative research project, 'The Enterprise of Culture: International Structures and Connections in the Fashion Industry Since 1945', with partners in the UK and the EU.
+Funded by HERA II (Humanities in the European Research Area, European Commission), 2013-2016.
 Visit the project website here.